structurizr/structurizr.github.io/commands/01-playground/index.md

 # playground

-The Structurizr playground provides a standalone DSL playground that can be used to create diagrams and experiment with the DSL.
+The free and open source Structurizr playground provides a standalone DSL playground that can be used to create diagrams and experiment with the DSL.
 An instance of this is running at [playground.structurizr.com](https://playground.structurizr.com) to use/try.

 [![Structurizr playground screenshot](/images/playground.png)](https://playground.structurizr.com)